Why are thank-you notes important? How long does a thank-you note have to be? Here are the oft-forgotten fundamentals of writing a thank-you note.

 Why write a thank-you note?

 Thank-you notes are not only good manners, but also good for your health!
-It’s true!
+Yes, it’s true!

-While many thank-you letter writers get concerned about the exact words they use, it turns out that the recipients were simply touched at the warmth and thoughtfulness.
+While many thank-you letter writers get concerned about the exact words they use, it turns out that the recipients were simply touched at the warmth and thoughtfulness of the letter itself.

 Which occasions require a thank-you note?